grace-ac/grace-ac.github.io/_posts/2021-03-25-oyster-paper-progress.md

 category: [Pubathon, DIAOyster]
 ---

 Added a little to the oyster discussion, then went down a slight tangent looking for and then looking into the histology report results from the samples taken for this project.
+(Update March 26, 2021 --> will not use histology report results for the paper.
+Don't have access to report results and also it doesn't fit in with the proteomic results in the paper)

 ### Oyster paper: [here](https://docs.google.com/document/d/1OaYNzlOJr5QibCYt8--GMNGvXlzHPR9_daCkNUVkj-U/edit#)
 ### Oyster paper GitHub repo: [here](https://github.com/grace-ac/paper-pacific.oyster-larvae)